 “I know, Connie.
 We’ll call ’em ‘The Archangel Gabriel Admonishing the Walrus’ and we’ll sell them to an idiot art collector.”

 “Oh, yes, Sandy – I do believe you have a concept!
 I think a university would do – an American university!
 They have the least taste, the greatest pretensions, and simply oodles of money!
 It’s brilliant!”

 And that’s how Stanford, filthy-rich and with a depthless inferiority complex for not being Harvard, came to acquire this wonderful sculpture.

-At least, I think it’s a sculpture – before I heard the story, I imagined it was something forgotten by Facilities Maintenance after a plumbing job at the library.
+At least, I think it’s a sculpture.
+Before I heard the story, I imagined it was something forgotten by a crew from Facilities Maintenance after a plumbing job at the library.

-Apologies to Jack Zajac, creator of “Big Ram Skull and Horn.”
-I’m sure it’s a fine sculpture and I’m a feckless philistine.
+(Apologies to Jack Zajac, creator of “Big Ram Skull and Horn.”
+I’m sure it’s a fine sculpture and I’m a hopeless philistine.)